Autonomous-Finance/dca-agent/README.md

 - agent is supposed to be owned / controlled by user with an arweave wallet, not by another Agent (msg.From vs. Owner)

 ### Operate
-- allows loading up with base token
+- allows loading up with quote token
-- allows withdrawals of base or target token
+- allows withdrawals of base or quote token
-- allows for total liquidation (return all in base token)
+- allows for total liquidation (return all in quote token)

 ### Configure
-- target token, slippage, swapAmount are configured only once @ initialization
+- base token, slippage, swapAmount are configured only once @ initialization
-- base token can't be configured
+- quote token can't be configured

 # Agent Deployment